 A disorganized workspace can hinder productivity.
 You waste time when you constantly have to hunt for the required tools, materials, or documents.

 Employees can be more efficient if they have a focused goal.
 When goals aren't clearly defined and achievable, your workers may be less productive.
 Make employees' assignments as clear and focused as possible.
 Let them know what's expected of them, and tell them the specific impact their assignment will have.

 You can do this by creating "SMART" goals.
 The acronym stands for:

 Before assigning a task, ask yourself if it is SMART and fits every one of these requirements.
 If it doesn't, see how it can be changed in order to help employees stay focused and efficient.
 You can use a tool like Rescue Time, which lets you know how much time is spent on daily tasks such as:

 - Word processing

 Because people so often misjudge the amount of time they spend on various tasks, tools like this can help you manage your time more wisely.

 If you need help learning how to improve your work efficiency, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.